 If a user clicks multiple times in the same spot and nothing happens it might be because he would expect for something to change when he clicks that spot.
 Don't make elements look like buttons if they are not one.
 This couldalso mean that the button is not working properly or it's buggy.

 I find very important the list of referrers presented in the main dashboard.
-Notice which websites bring the most traffic to your page and try milking them as much as possible.
+Notice which websites bring most traffic to your page and try amplifying this traffic by increasing your presence on that site.